 5.1 Definition.
 The Parties acknowledge that both parties may own, utilize, and develop certain Confidential Information (as defined herein) during the course of the Agreement and in furtherance of their respective obligations thereunder, which is privileged and confidential.
 “Confidential Information” includes any information in any form marked or designated as confidential and any information in any form that a reasonable person would understand to be confidential.
 Confidential Information includes, but is not limited to, trade secrets, computer programs and software (including source codes), processes, technical information, know-how, plans, data, software, specifications, identity of customers and suppliers, financial information, and, Software and business affairs of the Party which is treated as confidential by such Party; provided, however, that Confidential Information will not include information which, as established by documentary evidence is (a) known or becomes known to the public in general (other than by a breach of this provision), (b) is or has been independently developed or conceived by the other Party without the use of the first Party’s Confidential Information, or (c) is or has been made known or disclosed to the other Party by a third person without a breach of any obligation of confidentiality such third person may have to the first Party.

 5.2 Use.
 Disclosure.
 The Parties agree that both parties will disclose Confidential Information to the other Party only to the extent that such information is necessary to provision of the Services.
-With respect to any Confidential Information disclosed by a Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) the Receiving Party will not report, publish, transfer or otherwise disclose such information to any person, company or other entity (except that such disclosure may be provided to an affiliated or contracted or subcontracted entity or person who is bound by formal contract, including confidentiality provisions of materially similar nature, with Receiving Party and solely for the purposes described in Section 1 of this Agreement) without the prior written consent of the Disclosing Party or except as otherwise expressly permitted by the terms of this Agreement.
+With respect to any Confidential Information disclosed by a Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) the Receiving Party will not report, publish, transfer or otherwise disclose such information to any person, company or other entity (except that such disclosure may be provided to an affiliated or contracted or subcontracted entity or person who is bound by formal contract, including confidentiality provisions of materially similar nature, with Receiving Party and solely for the purposes described in Section 1 of this Agreement) without the prior written consent of the Disclosing Party or except as otherwise expressly permitted by the terms of this Agreement or required by a freedom of information law.
 Upon written request of the Disclosing Party after expiration or earlier termination of this Agreement, unless otherwise stated in this Agreement, each Party will destroy, and provide written certification of such destruction, or return to the other Party all Confidential Information provided to it during the course of or in connection with this Agreement and which is in its possession.
 The parties acknowledge that no license is created by the use of the Confidential Information beyond that which is contemplated within the scope of this Agreement.

 5.3 Ownership of Intellectual Property.
 Nothing in this Agreement shall operate as a transfer of any intellectual property developed by a Party prior to the execution of this Agreement.
 Issuer shall own all trademarks and copyrights in text and images developed by Issuer that are incorporated into Issuer's Credential designs.
-Credly is the sole owner of the Credly Credentialing Platform and all Credly-created services, enhancements, Confidential Information created by Credly, data collection, processing, analysis, review, and reporting tools; data processing and management systems or processes, including all tangible and intangible items, trade secrets, know-how, processes, and all copyrights and other intellectual property rights pertaining thereto (collectively, the “Credly Intellectual Property”).
+Credly is the sole owner of the Credly System and all Credly-created services, enhancements, Confidential Information created by Credly, data collection, processing, analysis, review, and reporting tools; data processing and management systems or processes, including all tangible and intangible items, trade secrets, know-how, processes, and all copyrights and other intellectual property rights pertaining thereto (collectively, the “Credly Intellectual Property”).
 Issuer agrees that it will not market, parcel, distribute, sell or otherwise communicate the Credly Intellectual Property without the express written consent of Credly.

 5.4 Suggestions.
-If Issuer provides any suggested improvements to the Credly Credentialing Platform (“Suggestions”), Credly will be entitled to use the Suggestions without restriction.
+If Issuer provides any suggested improvements to the Credly System (“Suggestions”), Credly will be entitled to use the Suggestions without restriction.
 Issuer hereby irrevocably assign to Credly all right, title, and interest in and to the Suggestions and agree to provide Credly any assistance Credly requires to document, perfect, and maintain our rights in the Suggestions.

 7. Limitation of Liability.